joshaw/CompSci/Notes/CompsciRevision.markdown

 	  computer can perform.
 - All languages can be decomposed to these instructions.
 - Each type of CPU has a different set of instructions.
-	- They are essentially incompatable with each other.
+	- They are essentially incompatible with each other.
 	- Low level code is strongly dependant on the machine and is much harder to read, write and debug.
 		- So most programming is done in higher level languages.